 I do this by creating reading passages that help students learn.
 I do this by composing content for businesses that garner the attention of customers.
 I do this by writing magazine and newspaper articles that inform and entertain readers.

 It’s pretty great when you get to fulfill your dreams.
 But being a freelance writer is my job and therefore a business.
-So, I make it my business to respect deadlines, bring enthusiasm to every project, and work closely with you to ensure that you are 100% satisfied.
+So, I make it my business to respect deadlines, bring enthusiasm to every project, and work closely with my clients to ensure that they are 100% satisfied.

 Oh yeah, a little more about me: I love sports, Springsteen, and my wife and children (most of the time).